Causes of Dog Diarrhea and How to Stop It.

 Junk here means anything your dog eats that falls outside his normal diet.
 Maybe your kid feeds him plenty of churros in your absence.
 Or maybe he likes to chew on anything he finds while playing in your backyard.
 Either way, you have to control and watch what he eats at all times.

-If the pet diarrhea is persistent and increasing in intensity, your dog could be having an intestinal or urinary infection.
+If your pets loose stool is persistent and increasing in intensity, your dog could be having an intestinal or urinary infection.
 Gut infections are commonly caused by worms, bacteria or a virus.
 Puppies usually have a strong immune system that will fight off the infection.
 For large dogs, persistent diarrhea can also mean his immune system is too weak to clear the infection.
 In both cases, a trip to the vets is a must to get the right medication for him.

 Simple Home Remedies for Pet diarrhea

 If your dog is having pet diarrhea, there is no need to be alarmed.
 There are plenty of home solutions that can mitigate the problem.
-Rice water is one way to control dog diarrhea.
+White rice is one way to coat your pets stomach.
 Feeding your dog plain pumpkin can also tone down the symptoms of constipation or diarrhea.
 Special herbs like fennel are known to soot the guts of pets as well.
+Some over the counter medicines include Pepto Bismal.
+Giving your pet one tea spoon of pepto will coat their stomach and give them some relief.

 Above all, ensure your dog is properly hydrated as he recuperates from his illness.
-You also need to up their electrolytes and vitamins to strengthen his immune system so he can fight gut infections.
+You also need to up their electrolytes and vitamins with a sports drink like Bullyade.
+This is to strengthen his immune system so he can fight gut infections.